 Inspecting and Fixing Hardware Problems

 Hardware issues like a damaged motor or propeller might also cause sideways drifts.
-You'll need patience when working with technical parts, but nothing is too complex!
-Here's what you need for this:
+You’ll need patience when working with technical parts but trust me, nothing is too complex!
+Here’s what you need for this:

-- Open up your quadcopter (only if comfortable) – verify the motor function correctly.
+- Open up your quadcopter (only if comfortable) – verify if the motors are functioning correctly

 For success with managing hardware problems:

 - Replacing malfunctioning parts immediately will prevent further damage from happening.

 - Regularly clean up dust accumulation inside which could affect its performance.

 Drones are somewhat fragile; poor landing or accidental falling can result in physical damage causing it to tilt while flying.